maschwanden/cmip6download/README.md

 2. Install the module using `pip install .` (while you are in the src directory; there should be a `setup.py` file in it)
 3. Copy the config file from `examples/config1.yaml` to `~/.config/cmip6download/config.yaml`.
 4. Open the config file `~/.config/cmip6download/config.yaml` and set base_data_dir accordingly (this is the directory where all the CMIP6 data will be downloaded into).
+Additionally also set `progress_logging_directory` to a writable directory.

 ## Usage
 After the module has been installed it can be called using